abirhasan1299/mcq_test/README.md

 KEY EIGHT FEATURES :
 1. Generate Max 500 Mcq question at a time.
-2. It provies -> Add image with question facility
+2. It provides -> Add image with question facility
 3. Routine Chart of Upcoming Exam
 4. No way to cheating in exam
 5. Analysis answer with explanation